badreziani/alx-system_engineering-devops/0x19-postmortem/README.md

 ## Timeline

-    11:45 AM: The issue was first detected when ALX attempted to access the website and found it unresponsive.
+    11:45 AM: The issue was first detected when attempting to access the website and found it unresponsive.
-    11:50 AM: Monitoring alerts from ALX confirmed the site was down.
-The issue was escalated to the engineering team.
     11:55 AM: Initial investigations focused on the Nginx configuration files.
-The team confirmed that the configuration files had no syntax errors.
+Confirmed that the configuration files had no syntax errors.
-    12:10 PM: The team investigated services listening on port 80 and found that Nginx was not actively listening.
+    12:10 PM: Checking if listening on port 80 and found that Nginx was not actively listening.
     12:15 PM: Further investigation revealed that the configuration file in sites-available had not been linked to sites-enabled.
     12:30 PM: The configuration file was linked correctly, and the Nginx service was restarted to apply the changes.
     12:45 PM: The website was fully restored, and the incident was resolved.